The Textbook Character Treatise

 Random (Dice Roll) Method

-Bear in mind that textbook characters have access to hyperkinetic rank values, if your Gamemaster allows their use.
+If your Gamemaster allows their use, textbook characters have access to hyperkinetic trait values.
 When this is the case, substitute table C for table B, and table E for table D where applicable (though disregard hyperhexhaustive results).
 If hyperkinetic trait values are desired but cannot be rolled, they can always be adopted as a character enhancement (as they are not applied to powers; see below).

 Players may then roll on table A to determine their initial Lifestyle rank value, and begin play with a Repute trait of zero.
 Add up the character's Health and Fortune totals as per the normal, along with Negative and Mental Health values, if these optional traits are in use.